-We are excited to introduce this tool to your Legacy-building home.
-Each week, we will provide a series of talking points that you, as parents, can introduce into your spiritual dialogue at home.
+We are excited to share this tool with your Legacy-building home.
+Each week, we will provide a series of weekend-sermon-based talking points that you, as parents, can introduce into your spiritual dialogue at home.

 Pay attention to the sermon.